Robert J. Beck: Academic career

-An Associate Professor of Political Science at the University of Wisconsin–Milwaukee, Beck also teaches in the Global Studies degree program.
+An Associate Professor of Political Science at the University of Wisconsin–Milwaukee, Beck has also taught in the International Studies and Global Studies degree programs.

 From January 2014 until January 2023, Dr. Beck served as UWM's Associate Vice Chancellor and Chief Information Officer.
 From 2003-2013, he was Chief Information Officer of UWM's College of Letters and Science.
 From 2000 until July 2011 he served as Director of Academic Technology at UWM's Center for International Education.
 From 1998-2000, he served as Director of Tufts University's Center for Teaching Excellence.
 Beck earlier taught at the University of Virginia (Government & Foreign Affairs, 1989–90, 91-98) and the University of Minnesota (Political Science, 1990–91).

 Beck has been a regular scholarly collaborator with his long-time friend, Anthony Clark Arend.
-Since 2003, he has also been a guest on the television series, "International Focus", produced by the Institute of World Affairs at the University of Wisconsin-Milwaukee.
+Beginning in 2003, he was also a guest on the television series, "International Focus", produced by the Institute of World Affairs at the University of Wisconsin-Milwaukee.
 In addition, Dr. Beck has been featured in podcasts such as Georgetown University's “SFS ONLINE & ON TOPIC: Russia, Ukraine, and International Law,” with Dr. Anthony Clark Arend on March 18, 2022.